piotrmski/w13asm/README.md

 - `AND X` - performs binary operation AND between the value from memory address X and the value from register A, and stores the result in the register A,
 - `ST X` - stores value from the register A to the memory address X,
 - `JMP X` - performs an unconditional jump to X,
-- `JMN X` - if the most significant bit of the value in A register is 1, then performs a  jump to X,
+- `JMN X` - if the most significant bit of the value in register A is 1, then performs a jump to X,
-- `JMZ X` - if the value in A register is 0, then performs a jump to X.
+- `JMZ X` - if the value in register A is 0, then performs a jump to X.

 ## Directives

-- `.ORG` followed a number between 0 and 8191 as an argument.
+- `.ORG` followed by a number between 0 and 8191 as an argument.
 Places the following instructions or directives at a specified memory address.
 - `.FILL` followed by two arguments:
     - value to be filled (a number between -128 and 255 or a character literal),
     - number of words to fill (a number greater than 0).